 In every major transformation in human history, there are some groups that refuse to change.
 Fast forward to today: the mobile industry is rapidly evolving, but its KPIs haven’t changed, nor have the efforts to optimize them.
 Analytics tools have changed with the app industry, and yet the fundamental driver of these tools — data — has not itself evolved.

-The end result is that when it comes to understanding user engagement, something is missing.
+When it comes to user engagement, something big is missing.

-However, ignoring retention and virality, and focusing on UA and APRU, make the real LTV diagram skewed:
+However, when people ignore retention and virality to instead focus on UA and ARPU, the User LTV diagram becomes skewed: